n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsrekognition.md

+---
+title: AWS Rekognition node - n8n Documentation
+description: Documentation for the AWS Rekognition node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS Rekognition

 The AWS Rekognition node allows you to automate work in AWS Rekognition, and integrate AWS Rekognition with other applications. n8n has built-in support for a wide range of AWS Rekognition features, including analyzing images.